hamidjamiulahmadi/Mimikatz-for-stealing-credentials-escalate-privileges/README.md

 Creaing backdoor and sharing path: <br/>
 <img src="https://i.imgur.com/nRj3t7D.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />

+ Then with the help of msfconsole I will set the payload to the local port and local host of my computer and send it to the target victim.
 <p align="center">
 Running msfconsole metasploit: <br/>
 <img src="https://i.imgur.com/nwO4W52.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>